Christopher Clarey: Career

 Clarey started his journalism career as an intern at The San Diego Union-Tribune, where he covered local sports, including the National Football League (NFL)'s Chargers.
 In 1991, he moved to Paris to work as a freelance reporter.

 Later that year, he secured his first byline in The New York Times—a profile of the French ice dance siblings Paul and Isabelle Duchesnay—after his former editor at the Union-Tribune recommended him to the Times sports editor.
 (Note: In Clarey's first Times byline – Clary, Chris (1991).
 "Albertville Profile; Ice Dancing for a Medal, and for France" – his surname was misspelled.)
 He continued to write for the Times and, in 1998, became the chief sports correspondent for its sister publication, the International Herald Tribune.
 The London Times said in 2021 that Clarey "has a claim to be the doyen of English-language tennis journalism".

 The Master, a biography of Roger Federer by Clarey, was published on August 24, 2021, as Federer's tennis career came to an end.
 Clarey had followed Federer closely for the entirety of his career and reportedly interviewed Federer more than any other journalist.
 Contemporary reviews in The London Times called The Master the best book on Federer written so far.

 In May 2023, Clarey announced that he was leaving the Times to focus on writing books and to launch a newsletter, Christopher Clarey's Tennis & Beyond.
 His second book, "The Warrior, Rafael Nadal and His Kingdom of Clay" the story behind the fourteen Roland Garros championships won by Rafael Nadal and the history of the tennis venue Roland Garros was published in May 2025 and has already been translated into fourteen languages.
-Rafael Nadal.